Optimal rate list decoding over bounded alphabets using algebraic-geometric codes: Preliminaries on function fields and algebraic-geometric codes

 where $a\ge 0, c_{\bi}\in\F_q$, and for $1\le j<e$, $h_j=x_j^{r-1}+1$ and $\pi_j=h_1h_2\dots h_j$.
 Moreover, Shum et al. \cite{SAKSD01} present an algorithm running in time polynomial in $l$ that outputs a basis of over $\F_q$ of $\cL(l\Pin)$ explicitly in the above form.

-We stress that evaluating elements of $\cL(l\Pin)$ at the rational places of $\PP$ is easy: we simply have to evaluate a linear combination of the monomials allowed in \eqref{eq:GSbasis} at the tuples $(\Ga_1,\Ga_2,\dots,\Ga_e)\in \F_q^e$ mentioned above.
+We stress that evaluating elements of $\cL(l\Pin)$ at the rational places of $\PP$ is easy: we simply have to evaluate a linear combination of the monomials allowed in \eqref{eq:x6} at the tuples $(\Ga_1,\Ga_2,\dots,\Ga_e)\in \PP$ (note that $h_i(P),\pi_j(P)\in\F_q^*$ for every $P\in \PP$).
 In other words, it is just evaluating an $e$-variate polynomial at a specific subset of $r^{e-1}(r^2-r)$ points of $\F_q^e$, and can be accomplished in polynomial time.